agorevski/TheCabin/The_Cabin_Game_Design_Doc.md

-# 🎮 The Cabin (Android Voice Edition)
+# 🎮 The Cabin (Voice Edition)
 ### Game Design Document (v3)

 ---

 ## 1. Overview

-**The Cabin (Voice Edition)** is a modern reimagining of the classic text adventure genre — an immersive voice-controlled interactive fiction game for Android.
+**The Cabin (Voice Edition)** is a modern reimagining of the classic text adventure genre — an immersive voice-controlled interactive fiction game for Android and Windows.

-Players explore a mysterious cabin by *speaking commands* instead of typing them.
+Players explore mysterious environments by *speaking commands* instead of typing them.
 Speech recognition, natural language parsing, and dynamic text-to-speech narration create a hands-free, story-driven experience.

 ---